-Practice Groups and Client Sectors:Financial Services, Litigation, Technology, Education, Universities, and Endowments, Private Client
+Practice Groups and Client Sectors:Financial Services, Litigation, Technology, Education, Universities, and Endowments, Employment Law, Employee Benefits and Executive Compensation

-Areas of Focus:Corporate Governance, Employee Benefits & Executive Compensation, Intellectual Property Litigation, Employment Law, Commercial Litigation
+Areas of Focus:Corporate Governance, Intellectual Property Litigation, Employment Law, Commercial Litigation

 Scott R. Raber is a Partner in Rimon’s Litigation and Private Client teams.
 He specializes in complex business, employment, trade secret and fiduciary matters.
 His clients include established companies, start-ups, professional groups, and senior-level executives across technology, financial, biotechnology, healthcare, manufacturing, and internet-related industries.